Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 When a buyer sees we have an established US partner, it tells them several things:

 • We are stable: We aren't going to disappear next month.
-We have invested heavily in US inventory.

 • We are confident: We know our quality is good enough to stock in the US.
-We are not afraid of returns because we have a 100% inspection process.

 Could it potentially complicate my direct relationship with the factory?